GuGuss/ARTE-7-Downloader/README.md

 * [Disclaimer](#disclaimer)
 * [License](../master/LICENSE.md)

-A browser addon to offer download options under videos on [Arte website](https://www.arte.tv/).
+A browser addon to offer download options on [Arte website](https://www.arte.tv/) videos.

 * **Select** the language and the quality.
 * **Download** the video and its description.